“The Final Gathering”

 The Rapture According to the Bible!

-The Rapture According to the Bible
+The Rapture According to Christians today

 *”Majestic Descent: The Heavenly Saga of God Incarnate”*